photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 You can't change buggy code fast enough to be truly agile.
 Existing bugs can easily increase development costs (and time) by 10x.
 You can't afford not to fix them.

+!!! example ""
+    Simple, elegant solutions are [more effective](issues.md#effectiveness-efficiency), but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — <cite>Niklaus Wirth, Feb 1985</cite>

 ## Caching Is Hard ##

 There are only two hard things in Computer Science: [cache invalidation](https://msol.io/blog/tech/youre-probably-wrong-about-caching/) and naming things.